Speedrunning-Tools/MC-Stronghold-Locator/README.md

 # Minecrat Sronghold Locator
+Unafortunatelly, I got word that this is not allowed, **I DO NOT ENCOURAGE TO USE THIS, IF YOUR RUN GOT REJECTED BECAUSE OF THIS, IT'S NOT MY FAULT, YOU HAVE BEEN WARNED**

+**IM LEAVING THE CODE HERE IN CASE IT'S USEFUL TO SOMEONE**

 A tool to find the Stronghold entrance in Minecraft.
 This looks for the 4 4 area of the chunk your in.

 And no, you do not need a seed for this, only the coords on where you are standing.